dotMavriQ/Obsitica/README.md

 With the aid of my partner (increased social incentive) we both underwent a journey of playing Habitica with each other.
 I found it immensely helpful.

-You have three fields for life improvement: Habits, Dailies and TODO's.
+You have three fields for life improvement: Habits, Dailies and TODO's:
-A Habit is something you ought to do often and want to learn how to do more often.
+* A **Habit** is something you ought to do often and want to learn how to do more often.
-A Daily is a habit that you want to be penalized for not being able to attain on a daily basis.
+* A **Daily** is a habit that you want to be penalized for not being able to attain on a daily basis.
-A TODO is a single-use thing you need to clear within a per-case deadline.
+* A **TODO** is a single-use thing you need to clear within a per-case deadline.

 Every now and then I would drop out of Habitica though, I would grow tired with having to maintain it...
 Especially the TODO's can become quite nauseating to create, maintain and clear in an efficient manner.